 top of page

 This game was our team's capstone project for our fourth and final year of our game design program.
 We started working on this game in Semptember of 2021 and got to present the game at XP Game Summit in April.
 People loved the game and the industry guests who reviewed all the games at the event especially loved our wacky mechanics and interesting art style.
-Even though capstone was over by then, everyone on the team believed there was a lot more potential for the game and so we have been working on the game ever since.
+Even though capstone was over by then, everyone on the team believed there was a lot more potential for the game and so we worked on the game for about 4 years and through lots of hard work, released on Steam and Console platforms in August 2025.

 Trailer for Esophaguys